MichaelLedger/MichaelLedger.github.io/markdowns/developer/developer_27.md

        }
 ```

-**⚠️ If using branch to integrate spm mixed with cocoaPods, make sure `xcshareddata/swiftpm/Package.resolved` is in the list of git tracked files.**
+**⚠️ If using branch to integrate spm mixed with cocoaPods, make sure `XXX.xcworkspace/xcshareddata/swiftpm/Package.resolved` is in the list of git tracked files.**

+**⚠️ If using branch to integrate spm without cocoaPods, make sure `XXX.xcodeproj/project.xcworkspace/xcshareddata/swiftpm/Package.resolved` is in the list of git tracked files.**

 ```
   spm_pkg "MDFileDownloadManager",